Designing experiments

 Metric types

-• Click conversion metrics: Tracks the clicks on a UI element.
+- Clicked or tapped conversion metrics: Tracks the clicks on a UI element.
 For example, how frequently a customer clicks the Save button.
-Only compatible with the JavaScript and React SDKs.
+Only compatible with JavaScript-based SDKs.

-• Custom conversion/binary metrics: Tracks events for any arbitrary event.
-For example, whether a customer search called a service or not.
+- Custom conversion binary metrics: Tracks events for any arbitrary event.
+For example, whether or not a customer search called a service.

-• Page view conversion metrics: Tracks how many times a page is viewed.
+- Page viewed conversion metrics: Tracks how many times a page is viewed.
 For example, how many times a blog post is viewed based on three different titles.
-Only compatible with the JavaScript and React SDKs.
+Only compatible with JavaScript-based SDKs.

-To learn more, read Choosing a metric type.
+To learn more, read Choose a metric type.

-With LaunchDarkly experiments, you will choose one primary metric to base your decision making on.
+With feature change experiments, you will choose one primary metric to base your decision making on.
 With each additional metric you add to an experiment, decision making becomes harder, which is why you can choose only one primary metric.
-You can add up to 19 secondary metrics to track additional customer behaviors.
+Your primary metric can be an individual metric you attach to the experiment, or part of a metric group.
+To learn more, read Primary and secondary metrics.

 There are many tools to help you manage an experiment's roadmap.
 Jira, Trello, Asana, Excel, and Google Sheets are all good candidates for storing and logging information on experiments.